ramity-sh/wowraidnotes/Classic Cataclysm/Tier 1/RaidNotes.md

 - Make sure you are casting even when the boss is in the air.

 - Hero at start
-- Proc at Trinket after air phase
+- 2nd Pot at Trinket after air phase

 ## Maloriak
 - Yes Chain Lightning Glyph
 - Yes Lava Burst Glyph
 - Spread on Blue Vial, Stack on Red but run out with consuming flames debuff
-- Watch for Bile Add DPS time
+- Watch for Vile Swills on Black/Grey Phase - Dps as soon as they are out.
 - Interupt arcane storm (lightning)

 - Hero at end